 Registration: Kettering University Online Students

 KUO students meet with their Professional Advisor who will facilitate registration for all courses.
-Students may register for two terms at a time.
+Students may register for at least two terms at a time.

 Students registered for courses will receive an email notification from the Student Accounts Office to their Kettering email account with instructions on how to log into Banner Web to retrieve their official invoice.
 This invoice will confirm enrollment and denote the required tuition.
 Detailed payment information will be in the email and on the invoice.
 Payments can be made online or by mail.

 Repeating a Course